PacketFence Clustering Guide

 Notes on the schema:

-• We assume that your routers are able to route all the different networks that are involved for registration (192.168.11.0/24, 192.168.22.0/24, 192.168.100.0/24) and that any client in these 3 networks can be routed to any of these networks via its gateway (192.168.11.1, 192.168.22.2, 192.168.100.1).
+• This assumes that the routers are able to route all the different networks that are involved for registration (192.168.11.0/24, 192.168.22.0/24, 192.168.100.0/24) and that any client in these 3 networks can be routed to any of these networks via its gateway (192.168.11.1, 192.168.22.2, 192.168.100.1).

 • Access lists should be put in place to restrict the clients (network 192.168.100.0/24) from accessing networks other than the 3 registrations networks.